 7. XCom Griffon Midrange

-If you are just starting with disc golf, I will recommend the XCom Griffon as one of your first midranges.
-Apart from being included in the Xom starter set, this disc can hold a line and is ideal for dealing with courses that have difficult obstacles.
+If you are just starting with disc golf, I recommend the XCom Griffon as one of your first midranges.
+Apart from being included in the X-Com starter set, this disc can fly very straight and is ideal for dealing with courses that have difficult obstacles.
 I can also say that this disc is perfect for all skill levels especially on the hyzer and anhyzer drives and its ability to have a predictable straight flight.

 In terms of its physical attributes, the disc offers a good feel in the hand which can contribute heavily to the release.
 Also, it fits well in the hands which makes it more comfortable when taking the throws.
 The smooth rim and the consistent release will also help all beginners in having confidence when throwing.